ben-kodbiz/fasaadGov/README.md

 ### 1. US Atrocities Treemap

 An interactive treemap visualization documenting US interventions and military actions worldwide from 1945 to present.
+Based on comprehensive research compiled by dessalines.

 **Data Coverage:**
 - 1,338 documented events across 75+ years